rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 The Coleridge Rich Context Competition (RCC) aims to build automated datasets discovery from social science research publications, filling the gap of this problem.
 In this competition, given a corpus of social science research publications, we have to automatically identify datasets used, and then infer the research methods and research fields in the publications.
 Note that no labeled data are given for research methods and fields identification.

-This manuscript describes summary of our submission for the first phase of RCC.
+We describes our submission to the first phase of RCC.
 We perform dataset detection followed by implicit entity linking approach to tackle dataset extraction task.
-We utilize weakly supervised classification for research methods and fields identification tasks using external resource SAGE Knowledge as proxy for weak labels.
+We adopt weakly supervised classification for research methods and fields identification tasks utilizing external resource SAGE Knowledge as proxy for weak labels.

 <!-- This manuscript describes summary of our submission for the first phase
 of RCC.
 We begin with related work in section \[sec:relatedwork\].
 We